 - Bipolar Disorder Treatment

-- Bipolar Disorder Treatment & Counseling Options in Phoenix
+- Bipolar Disorder Treatment & Counseling Options

 According to the National Institute of Mental Health, an estimated 4.4% of U.S. adults experience bipolar disorder.
 While a bipolar disorder diagnosis can occur at any age, most people are diagnosed in their teens or twenties.